-2013 our 1-to-1 laptop program (a three year program), commenced with our Year 4 students.
-Following its success, 2014 saw the roll out of our 1 to 1 iPad program (also a three year program) for students in Years 1 to 3.
+2013 our 1-to-1 laptop program commenced with our Year 4 students.
+Following its success, 2014 saw the roll out of our 1 to 1 iPad program for students in Years 1 to 3.
 By the middle of 2017 every student from Years 1-6 had their own personal digital device to use at school.
 The school also provides adequate computers, laptops and tablets to the remainder of the school community, accessed through the library.
-St. Columba's currently has a Robotics partnership in place with the University of Queensland's School of IT and Electrical Engineering.
-They continue to work with Year 4 students with the prospect to grow and deepen this relationship to other year levels in the near future.
+A review of this program took place in 2019, with a decision reached to commence the 1:1 iPad program in Year 2 from the commencement of 2020.
+Students will still have shared devices to be used as required at a ratio of 1:2 from Prep.